acm-projects/Dripp/README.md

 ## Special Thanks 👏

- - Special thanks to ACM leadership for helping give us the opportunity for Dripp to happen
+ - Special thanks to ACM leadership for giving us the opportunity for Dripp to happen
  - Special thanks to MYra ShanE for the logo